MCDMSociety/MOrepo-Forget21/results/convert/ReadMe.md

   - `solved`: 1 if the instances was solved in less than 3600 seconds, 0 otherwise.
 In the latter case, the run is stopped and the instance is unsolved.
   - `cpu`: cpu time.
   - `YN`: number of non-dominated points found.

+  A csv file (resultsUbWarmstart.csv) provides the same statistics as in resultsMain.csv.
+The difference is that the upper bound set is here wamstarted with the non-dominated set.
+Ub and Depth statistics are generated too, with the identifier UB_WARMSTART.